 We went into it with an open mind and we really wanted to like Disney Enchantment.
 We just can’t do it.
 Apart from the special effects, the show disappointed us in every way.
 We know that some fans really like it, but we felt absolutely no emotional connection to the story or the music, and it doesn’t resonate with us.

 Even though that is about as negative a review as you can read, it still is a fireworks show at the Magic Kingdom which automatically makes it fun.
-It’s still entertaining, enjoyable to watch, and I don’t think anyone visiting should skip it.
+It’s still entertaining and enjoyable to watch, and I don’t think anyone visiting should skip it.

 Disney Enchantment vs. Happily Ever After